Gravity-Spy/gravityspy-ligo-pipeline/documentation.md

     pool (object)[optional, None]: To specify the pool of processes by passing the pre-defined object instead of using the multiprocessing module.
 It supports asynchronous results with timeouts and callbacks and has a parallel map implementation.

 # combine_images_for_subject_upload(self, number_of_rows=3, **kwargs):
-Concatenate the main channel spectrogram with auxiliary channel spectrograms vertically (main channel spectrogram with number_of_rows auxiliary channel spectrograms for each time duration at a time) to get combined images.
-Also name this image with the ifo_event_subjectpartnum_duration.
+Concatenate the main channel spectrogram with auxiliary channel spectrograms vertically(main channel spectrogram with number_of_rows auxiliary channel spectrograms for each time duration at a time) to get combined images.
+If the number auxiliary channels exceed the number of rows, the multiple parts will be automatically divided.
+Also name this image with the ifo_event_subject-part-number_duration.
 ## parameters:
     plot_directory (path)[optional, os.path.join(os.getcwd(), 'plots', time.from_gps(self.event_time).strftime('%Y-%m-%d'), str(self.event_time))]: The directory image file saved to.
-    number_of_rows: the number of rows of spectrogram except for the main channel one in a single combined image.
+    number_of_rows (int): the number of rows of spectrogram except for the main channel one in a single combined image.
 The spectrogram of a auxiliary channel occupies a row from top to bottom.

 # upload_to_zooniverse(self, subject_set_id, project='9979'):
 upload the images as well as the metadata that contains the date of upload, filenames, subject_id, main channel name and auxiliary channel names.